bluekeyes/rndout/README.md

         maximum number of characters printed in one line/operation (default 4096) -duration duration
         duration (default 1m0s)
-  -rate string
+  -mode string
+        the operation mode, one of 'logistic' or 'ramp' (default "logistic") -ramp-duration duration
+        time taken to reach the peak rate; only used with -mode=ramp (default 10s) -rate string
         peak character rate in chars/s (default "128") -scale int
-        scale factor for the output logistic distribution (default 25) -skip-probability float
+        scale factor for the output distribution; only used with -mode=logistic (default 25) -skip-probability float
         probability that a given slice will contain skips -skips int